Creating Your Theme and About Me Page

 2. Title your page About Me.

 3. Now just add your About Me information in the provided box.
-Please include the name of your high school and which state and country you live in.
-After that, share about yourself.
+State your first name and then share about yourself.
 REMEMBER IT IS PUBLIC!
 Tell the interesting things about yourself.
 Share your dreams and goals.
 What do you want the world to know about you?
 REMEMBER: we are not sharing phone numbers, addresses, emails, or anything like that.
 Your pages, posts, and comments ALL must be approved by me.
 SEVEN SENTENCE MINIMUM.
 When finished, click Save as Draft (if you are not ready to turn in to me) or Submit.
+Use good grammar!
+Use capital letters correctly and complete sentences.

 You do not have time to just sit there or goof off!
 For every minute you are idle, you are creating a minute of online homework for yourself!